netdata/netdata/collectors/python.d.plugin/dnsdist/README.md

-# dnsdist
+# dnsdist monitoring with Netdata

-This module monitors dnsdist performance and health metrics.

-The module draws the following charts:
+Monitors dnsdist performance and health metrics and draws the following charts:

 1.  **Response latency**